vstanyshevskyy/tree-builder/README.md

 See the live version hosted on [Netlify](https:://www.netlify.com) - [Tree Builder](https://tree-builder.netlify.com)

 ## UX and UI
-I'm not a designer, but modern web is all the same - navbar at the top and content below.
+I'm not a designer, but modern web is all the same - navbar at the top and the content below.

-Yes, Tree Builder is responsive.
+Tree Builder is responsive.
 Nothing more to say about the design.

 But what is more important is that Tree Builder is Progressive Web Application.
-So this app has basic service worker that caches the requests and user can enjoy the app while being offline.
+It has basic service worker that caches the requests and user can enjoy the app while being offline.

 User can save the app to home screen to quickly access it.

-The apps has progressive enhancement features like localStorage support.
+The apps has progressive enhancement features like localStorage support to save the tree data.

 I also spent some time on accessibility:
 * App has correct headings structure
-* Editor area is a form with all inputs properly labeled
+* Editor area is a `<form>` with all inputs properly labeled
 * Rendered tree has all proper aria attributes and has basic keyboard support.
 The tree should be properly represented to screen reader users.
-Whole page is comfortable to use just with keyboard - so no need to leave your cup on a table.
+* Whole page is comfortable to use just with keyboard - so no need to leave your cup on a table.

 ## Google Lighthouse Audit
-As it was already mentioned, this is Progressive Web App, so it works offline.

-This app is 13k in total and loads really fast - css is inlined in `<head>`, js bundle goes to the end of `<body>`.
+This app is 13k in total and loads really fast - CSS is inlined in `<head>`, JS bundle goes to the end of `<body>`.

 As the result, the app has this score:
 * 99 - Performance